The Role of Nutrition and Environmental Toxins in ADHD and Autism Development

 Essential Nutrients for Neurodevelopment

-Omega-3 Fatty Acids: DHA and EPA support brain development and have anti-inflammatory properties.
-Research cited in Current Psychiatry Reports (2013) indicates that adequate omega-3 status before and during pregnancy may reduce neurodevelopmental disorder risk.
+• Omega-3 Fatty Acids: DHA and EPA support brain development and have anti-inflammatory properties

-Vitamin D: Functions as a neurosteroid affecting brain development.
-Multiple studies link maternal vitamin D deficiency to increased ASD risk, suggesting the importance of preconception optimization.
+• Vitamin D: Functions as a neurosteroid affecting brain development, with deficiency linked to increased ASD risk

 Environmental Modifications